top of page

 Low Maintenance

-Made from a boron-based steel, the hardened blades are capable of working in all conditions from heavy clays to rocky brash. even then, they have an exceptionally long life expectancy and, thanks to their angle of entry and exit, are self-sharpening.
+• Made from a boron-based steel, the hardened blades are capable of working in all conditions from heavy clays to rocky brash. even then, they have an exceptionally long life expectancy and, thanks to their angle of entry and exit, are self sharpening.
+The Aerworx aerator can be used in all soil types – from sandy to heavy clay to rocky – from flawless hayfields to rugged terrains.
+It enables producers to get the most of the soil that they have

 Evidence